Skip to main contentSkip to navigation

 How much does SSD data recovery cost?

 At Rossmann Group, SSD recovery ranges from $200 for simple data copies to $1,200–$1,500 for advanced board rebuilds.
 Five published tiers.
 Free evaluation and firm quote before work begins.
 No data, no fee.
-DriveSavers and similar labs typically quote $2,000 to $7,000+ for equivalent work using the same PC-3000 tooling.
+SSD pricing should follow the fault category and the PC-3000 or microsoldering work required, not a facility label.

 What bench environment does SSD board work actually require?

 An ESD-safe bench with controlled fume extraction and a stereo microscope.
 Particle-controlled air is irrelevant to SSD recovery because the NAND dies are already sealed inside BGA or TSOP packages.
-Solder joint reliability during rework is controlled by flux chemistry and temperature profile, not ISO 14644-1 air quality.
-Our ULPA-filtered laminar-flow bench exists for open-drive HDD work, not for SSDs.
+Solder joint reliability during rework is controlled by flux chemistry, temperature profile, and board handling, not room air classification.

 What makes SSD recovery complex if not the cleanroom?

 SSD recovery complexity comes from encrypted controllers (Apple T2/M-series hardware encryption), corrupted flash translation layers, wear-leveled NAND degradation, and proprietary firmware formats.
-These are electronics and firmware problems solved with PC-3000 SSD modules, microsoldering stations, and Rusolut Visual NAND Reconstructor for direct chip reading.
+These are electronics and firmware problems solved with PC-3000 SSD modules, microsoldering stations, and NAND chip readers for direct chip reading.
 A cleanroom addresses none of these challenges.

 Why does board repair expertise matter for SSD data recovery?

-Are NAND flash chips exposed to air like HDD platters?
+Are NAND flash chips exposed to air like hard drive magnetic media?

 No. NAND dies are encapsulated inside a plastic BGA or TSOP package before they ever leave the fab.
 The silicon is sealed against particulates, humidity, and handling contamination.
-Opening a cleanroom to work on a packaged NAND chip would be like opening a cleanroom to solder a CPU.
-The only SSD component sensitive to contamination is the solder joint during rework, which is controlled by flux chemistry and bench ventilation, not ISO 14644-1 air quality.
+Opening a packaged NAND chip in a particle-controlled room would be like using one to solder a CPU.
+The only SSD component sensitive to contamination is the solder joint during rework, which is controlled by flux chemistry and bench ventilation, not room air classification.

 Does chip-off recovery work on modern hardware-encrypted SSDs?